def324/sunside/README.md

 # Sunside – Flight Sunlight Visualizer

+## Credit / inspiration

+Sunside is heavily inspired by [sunflight.org](https://sunflight.org) — it’s a fantastic tool and deserves the credit for popularizing this “sun side seat” visualization.

+At the time of writing, sunflight.org appears to be unavailable, so this project exists as a lightweight alternative that keeps the idea alive (and open source).

+## What it does

-Sunside is a static web application (inspired by sunflight.org) that lets you:
+Sunside is a static web application that lets you:

 - Select a departure and arrival airport.
 - Enter local departure and arrival date/times (in each airport’s local time).
 - Optionally auto-estimate the arrival time from route distance.
-- Remembers a few UI preferences (auto-estimate toggle, distance units, pace) in local storage.
+- Remember a few UI preferences (auto-estimate toggle, distance units, pace) in local storage.
 - Visualize the great-circle flight path on a world map.
 - Scrub through (or play) the flight timeline and see:
   - Where the aircraft is along the route.